-The Training and Evaluation Cycle and the minimum quality standards also apply to partner countries which do not have a National Agency or a SALTO organising the TEC.
-In these countries, the training and evaluation sessions are organised by EVS Host or Coordinating Organisations.
-Additional financial support is available for this if requested in the application form.
+The Training and Evaluation Cycle and the minimum quality standards also apply to Partner Countries which do not have a National Agency or a SALTO organising the TEC.
+In these countries, the training and evaluation sessions are organised by EVS Receiving or Coordinating Organisations.